satansdeer/satansdeer.github.com/content/legacy-posts/git-remote-origin-push-pull/index.md

 ## What Is `origin`?

-`origin` is just a name.
+`origin` is a name.

-When you clone a repository, Git usually creates a remote named `origin` pointing back to the repository you cloned from:
+When you clone a repository, Git creates a remote named `origin` pointing back to the repository you cloned from:

 ```bash
 git clone git@github.com:example/project.git